Afalqannas/zoom-auto-login/README.md

 **This README file For regular users, If you are a developer go to the development folder**
-### Program idea
+### App idea

-This program takes URL and TIME then will open the given URL at the given time, Also opening apps via browser if default app chosen in Firefox profile (here zoom app will open automatically)
+This App takes URL and TIME then will open the given URL at the given time, Also opening apps via browser if default app chosen in Firefox profile (here zoom app will open automatically)

 ### Dependencies:
 - Firefox browser installation